mluerig/personal-homepage/_pages/research/isopods.md

 Hargeby, A., J. Johansson, and J. Ahnesjö.
 (2004).
 Habitat-specific pigmentation in a freshwater isopod: adaptive evolution over a small spatiotemporal scale.
 Evolution; international journal of organic evolution 58:81–94.

-Lafuente, E., <u><strong>Lürig, M. D.</strong></u>, Rövekamp, M., Matthews, B., Buser, C., Vorburger, C., & Räsänen, K. (2021).
+Lafuente, E., <b>Lürig, M.D.</b>, Rövekamp, M., Matthews, B., Buser, C., Vorburger, C., & Räsänen, K. (2021).
 Building on 150 years of knowledge: the freshwater isopod Asellus aquaticus as an integrative eco-evolutionary model system.
 Frontiers in Ecology and Evolution, 699.

-<u><strong>Lürig, M. D.</strong></u>, R. J. Best, M. Svitok, J. Jokela, and B. Matthews (2019).
+<b>Lürig, M.D.</b>, R. J. Best, M. Svitok, J. Jokela, and B. Matthews (2019).
 The role of plasticity in the evolution of cryptic pigmentation in a freshwater isopod.
 The Journal of Animal Ecology 88:612–623.

-<u><strong>Lürig, M. D.</strong></u>, and Matthews, B. (2021).
+<b>Lürig, M.D.</b>, and Matthews, B. (2021).
 Dietary-based developmental plasticity affects juvenile survival in an aquatic detritivore.
 Proceedings of the Royal Society B: Biological Sciences, 288(1945), 20203136.